-PALM BEACH COUNTY, FLORIDA WATER UTILITIES DEPARTMENT NOTES TO FINANCIAL STATEMENTS For the Fiscal Years Ended September 30, 2015 and 2014
+PALM BEACH COUNTY, FLORIDA WATER UTILITIES DEPARTMENT NOTES TO FINANCIAL STATEMENTS

 1. GENERAL

 Description - Palm Beach County, Florida (County) is a chartered political subdivision of the State of Florida and is authorized by the power of self-government by the Constitution of the State of Florida and Florida Statutes.
 The Board of County Commissioners (BCC) is the legislative and governing body of the County.
 Pursuant to the general laws of Florida, the County owns the Water Utilities Department of Palm Beach County (Department).
 The financial statements only present the Department and are not intended to present fairly the financial position of Palm Beach County, Florida, and the changes in its financial position and cash flows, in conformity with accounting principles generally accepted in the United States of America (GAAP).